Oishee90/Oishee90/README.md

 ## 🔭 Projects
 I am working on several projects that involve the technologies mentioned above.
 Feel free to check them out!

-## About Me
-🚀 I am Oishee, a passionate web developer focused on crafting user-centric web applications.
-My journey into coding started with a curiosity for creating digital experiences that are both visually appealing and functional.

-🌟 With a strong foundation in HTML, CSS, and JavaScript, I am expanding my skills in frameworks like React and backend technologies such as Node.js and MongoDB.

-🔍 I am currently exploring opportunities to contribute to impactful projects and further develop my expertise in full-stack development.

 ## 🌱 Learning Goals
 - Deepen my understanding of frontend and backend development.
 - Contribute to open-source projects.